yjpictures/license-mate/README.md

 The interactive documentation for all the REST API calls can be seen if you open the server URL on a browser.
 You will be able to see all the different requests you can send including the required parameters, JSON payload schema and expected output.
 You can even test out the requests right through the browser window.

 `License Mate` uses [`HTTP Basic Auth`](https://datatracker.ietf.org/doc/html/rfc7617) for authentication purposes.

+Route `/ui` after the server URL will allow users to open Admin section, where admins can manage the licenses through the web browser.